Uncaught-TypeError/Uncaught-TypeError/README.md

 #### 📌A Learner, a Tryhard and a Competitor :)

-- 📋 currently working on PHP & Laravel
+- 📋 currently working on PHP & Laravel Projects
-- 👨‍💻 presently learning Vue
+- 👨‍💻 presently learning PHP
 - 👯 working to collaborate with other developers
 - 📌 looking to contribute society